marcbrittain/Passive-OpenSky-Collection/README.md

 ## Usage

-`collectData.py` is simple script for passively collecting latitude and longitude values and saving the results in numpy arrays.
-While only latitude and longitude are being collected, this script can be easily extended to collect all of the return fields as listed here: [Returns](https://opensky-network.org/apidoc/python.html#opensky_api.StateVector).
+`collectData.py` is simple script for passively collecting `latitude, longitude, heading, icao24 address, velcity, and vertical rate` values and saving the results in numpy arrays.
+This script can be easily extended to collect all of the return fields as listed here: [Returns](https://opensky-network.org/apidoc/python.html#opensky_api.StateVector).

 The run script is as follows:
 ```python